-• Application Fee: In addition to the OTCAS fee, a non-refundable supplemental fee of \$45 is required.
+Application Fee: In addition to the OTCAS fee, a non-refundable supplemental fee of \$45 is required.

-- GRE: GRE must have been taken within five years of application to our program. - Prerequisite Courses:
+- GRE: GRE must have been taken within five years of application to our program. - · Prerequisite Courses:

 Required Credit

 Courses Comments Hours

 Introduction to Biology 3-4 Lab recommended

 Human or Vertebrate 3-4 Lab recommended

-Anatomy Human or
+Anatomy

-Vertebrate 3-4 Lab recommended
+Human or Vertebrate 3-4 Lab recommended

 Physiology

 Physics 3-4 Recommended but not required

 Introduction to Psychology 3

 Abnormal Psychology 3

+Introduction to

-Introduction to Sociology 3
+Sociology 3

 or Anthropology

 Lifespan Human 3 Birth to Death

+Development
-Development Introduction to Qualitative or Quantitative Research,

-Research 2 Statistics, or Research
+Introduction to Research 2 Qualitative or Quantitative Research, Statistics, or Research

 Methods Methods

-Medical 1-2 A medical terminology certificate could be used to fulfill the
+A medical terminology certificate could be used to fulfill the

+Medical 1-2 codia be abea to runni the

-Terminology 1-2 prerequisite requirement for this course work
+Terminology prerequisite requirement for this

-\Can be combined A/P for 8 credits.
+Can be combined A/P for 8 credits.